-Q 1.
-What is advantage of taking registration in GST?
+Q.1 What is advantage of taking registration in GST?

-Ans.
-Registration under Goods and Service Tax (GST) regime will confer following advantages to the business:
+Ans: Registration under Goods and Service Tax (GST) regime will confer following advantages to the business:

-Q 2.
-Can a person without GST registration claim ITC and collect tax?
+Q.2 Can a person without GST registration claim ITC and collect tax?

-Q 3.
-What will be the effective date of registration?
+Q.3 What will be the effective date of registration?

 Where an application for registration has been submitted by the applicant after thirty days from the date of his becoming liable to registration, the effective date of registration shall be the date of grant of registration.

-Q 5.
-What is aggregate turnover?
+Q.5 What is aggregate turnover?

-Ans.
-As per section 2(6) of the MGL, aggregate turnover includes the aggregate value of
+Ans: As per section 2(6) of the CGST/SGST Act “aggregate turnover” includes the aggregate value oft

-(i) all taxable and non-taxable supplies,
+(i) all taxable supplies,

-(ii) exempt supplies, and
+(ii) all exempt supplies,

-(iii) exports of goods and/or service of a person having the same PAN.
+(iv) all inter-state supplies of a person having the same PAN.

 Aggregate turnover does not include value of supplies on which tax is levied on reverse charge basis, and value of inward supplies.